Emmanuel687/Steps-Track/README.md

 # Getting Started

 To run the app, you will need to have Node.js and NPM installed.
-Once you have those installed, you can run the following commands to install the dependencies and start the app:
+Once you have those installed, you can run the following commands to install the dependencies and start the app

 npm install
 npm start